-Marcus Paint’s development and technical team formulated a solution specific to the client’s application parameters and specification criteria for use on both operations.
+Marcus Paint’s development and technical team formulated a solution specific to the client’s application parameters and specification criteria for use in both operations.

 Our team accompanied them during the charging of the tanks, guiding them on how to handle our product as well as producing training materials.
 Further, we provided recommendations for “basic” online test equipment to purchase, such as pH meters, viscosity cups, and temperature guns.
 We then set up a schedule for routine maintenance and daily tank log sheets were developed to keep track of tank additions and run parameters.

-As with most technology, a long-term trial run was needed to fully evaluate the coating’s effectiveness.
+As with most technology, a long-term trial run was needed to evaluate the coating’s effectiveness fully.
 The client ran our product in production over several months and our product performed to the agreed-upon standards.

 MPC representatives took pictures of the problematic parts and gathered unpainted samples.
 The samples were brought back to the MPC lab, where our chemists worked to design an enhanced formulation to remedy both issues.
 Using Root Cause Analysis, we made changes to a base formulation and used a combination of samples and in-house substrates to confirm the performance of the new costing.

 After development and validation testing, we presented a formulation to address the issues identified and a product solution compatible with top feeding over the Generation One product.
 This allowed the client to utilize the first coating while transitioning to the new and improved Generation Two product, avoiding draining the tank and incurring unnecessary costs.
 While top feeding, we kept close track of the percentage of the new coating introduced to their tanks and pulled regular samples for physical and G.C. (gas chromatograph) testing and analysis to ensure all the dip tanks were trending properly.